Test post #1

 It is an innovative long-term whole-of-community change process to increase the prosperity and wellbeing of First Nations people in the Dungala Kaiela (Murray and Goulburn) region of northern Victoria.
 The intention is to improve and advance economic, social and cultural benefits for the whole region.

-The Dungala Kaiela Foundation has recently established an endowment fund with 100% of returns being donated to our partner organisation, Rumbalara Football Netball Club to continue their award winning social, educational and economic programs which are outside of the Club’s sporting activities.
+The Dungala Kaiela Foundation has established an endowment fund, that we call the Future Fund.
+Every dollar of the investment income is given to our partner organisation, Rumbalara Football Netball Club so it can continue its award winning social, educational and economic programs.
+These are the unique attributes of the Club that are beyond the Club’s sporting activities.

-Rumbalara Football Netball Club is a critical and unique institution, it is the Nanyak (invincible spirit) of the community, strengthening First Nations people’s resilience, engaging with the broader community via sport and as a safe hub for its 300 members and their families to learn about and engage with the wider community and economy.
+Rumbalara Football Netball Club is a critical and unique institution.
+It is the Nanyak (invincible spirit) of the community, strengthening First Nations people’s resilience whilst engaging with the broader community via sport.
+It also acts as a safe hub for the 1,200 members and their families.

-The endowment fund will permanently underpin the key social, educational, and economic programs so that they can be sustained for generations to come.
+The Future Fund will permanently underpin the key social, educational, and economic programs so that they can be sustained for generations to come.

 NGANI